Macedonia in the Junior Eurovision Song Contest 2010

 Macedonia selected their Junior Eurovision entry for 2010 through Detska pesna za Eurovizija, a national selection consisting of 5 songs.
 The winner was Anja Veterova, with the song "Eooo, Eooo".

-Anja will compete for Macedonia at the Junior Eurovision Song Contest 2010, to be held on 20 November in Minsk, Belarus.
+Anja represented North Macedonia at the Junior Eurovision Song Contest 2010, in Minsk, Belarus.

 Before Junior Eurovision

 Dečja pesna Eurovizije

 The final took place on 25 September 2010, hosted by Monica Todorovska and Tony Drenkovski.
-Five songs competed and the winner was be decided by a combination of votes from a jury panel (50%) and televoting (50%).
+Five songs competed and the winner was decided by a combination of votes from a jury panel (50%) and televoting (50%).